 Time For Some Seasonal Clamming

-Summertime we get a lot of areas that are striped of the smaller more popular cherry stone sized clams.
-Clams need to be 1.5 inches or larger to keep, residents can keep 100 clams per day, non residents only fifty clams per day.
-You need a fishing license to clam in Delaware waters.
+Summertime we get a lot of areas that are stripped of the smaller more popular cherry stone sized clams.
+Clams need to be 1.5 inches or larger to keep, residents can keep one hundred clams per day, non residents only fifty clams per day.
+You need a Delaware fishing license to clam in Delaware waters.
 The water is cold so be careful, hypothermia can be an issue this time of year.